Local fibered right adjoints are polynomial: Fibered categories and fibered slices

+A fibered category $\F$ is said to have {\em $\E$-indexed sums} when $\F\to\E$ is bifibered, and the Beck-Chevalley condition holds.
+We denote by $\BiFib_\E$ the full subcategory of bifibered categories/bifibered functors thus determined. \end{blanko}

-\begin{prop} A fibered left adjoint between bifibered categories preserves cobase change (in particular, preserves $\E$-indexed sums if the categories have such). \end{prop} \begin{dem} Take left adjoints of all the arrows in the base-change compatibility square \eqref{upperstar2cell} for the right adjoint. \end{dem}
+\begin{prop} A fibered left adjoint between bifibered categories preserves cobase change (in particular, preserves $\E$-indexed sums if the categories have such). \end{prop} \begin{proof} Take left adjoints of all the arrows in the base-change compatibility square \eqref{upperstar2cell} for the right adjoint. \end{proof}